 Low Quality Shows

 In late 1983, the market was opened, meaning independent TV stations popped up.
 So did partially idiotic programs they spread all over the country.
-Critics accused those private channels of stultification with their BS, and they were right.
-Discussions about makeup were aired, the worst series imaginable and other, partially sexist shows of low quality.
+Critics accused those private channels of stultification with the BS they put on air, and they were right.
+The worst series imaginable were aired, including partially sexist shows of low quality.
 In short: They mostly offered violence, tits, weird entertainment and ads.

 But over the years, some of the larger private channels developed their skills and did contribute at least some watchable broadcasts.
 RTL does have a good name.
 For a while, whatever they came up with was copied by SAT1, another private TV channel.
 Up to 200 channels are competing today, including Pro7, RTL2 and many smaller private stations.
 ARD and ZDF learned from the private competition, while the same applies the other way around.